raya77/target.en/help/c-intro/target-welcome-kit-4.md

 **Good to know**: [!DNL Adobe Audience Manager] audiences are available in [!DNL Target] automatically.
 But [!DNL Adobe Analytics] audience sharing requires a bit of manual set up.
 Simply check the box labeled “Make this an Experience Cloud audience” during the audience building process in [!DNL Analytics].
 Then from [!DNL Target], click “Import Experience Cloud audiences.”

-## Tip 3: Export data from Target to use with third-party tools.
+## Tip 3: Export data from [!DNL Target] to use with third-party tools.

 With response tokens, administrators can easily get data out of [!DNL Target] and into third-party tools.
 This can be helpful when you want to add your data to data collected in a survey tool.
 For example, if a survey shows a sample of a population scored an experience a “9,” and another scored an experience a “4,” you can use your data to see who saw experience A and who saw experience B. You can also use response tokens to export [!DNL Target] data to your internal data warehouse.
 Simply click “Administration,” then toggle the switch next to the desired Response Token to the on position.
 Next, create an activity.
 The data is then ready to be transferred to the third-party vendor.
 You can verify that [!DNL Target] is exporting the data using debugging tools.